IsoLogicGames/Vigilant/CONTRIBUTING.md

 We welcome bug reports, suggestions, and code contributions.
 We want Vigilant to be a game everyone enjoys and feels they can be a part of.

+## Code of Conduct
+Vigilant and those participating in any of its spaces are governed by its [code of conduct](CODE_OF_CONDUCT.md).
+By participating you are also expected to uphold this code.
+Report any unacceptable behavior to [last_talon@new.rr.com](mailto:last_talon@new.rr.com).

 ## Reporting Bugs
 If you found a bug, please let us know about it by submitting a GitHub [issue](https://github.com/LastTalon/Vigilant/issues).